Effective Date: February 12, 2014

 a.
 It is NASA's policy:

-(a) Advance defined, measurable objectives that relate to NASA's mission.
+(a) Advance defined, measurable, and clearly stated objectives that relate to NASA's mission.

-(c) Publicly provide clear rules for participation, including any eligibility requirements.
+(c) Provide clear rules for participation, including any eligibility criteria, registration requirements, and other terms of participation.

-(d) Publicly provide clear solution performance and/or judging criteria.
+(d) Articulate clear solution performance and/or judging criteria.

-(e) Measure outputs and outcomes of the challenge to evaluate performance.
+(e) Measure outputs and outcomes, and evaluate performance.

-(4) To develop and maintain Agency-level strategy, best practices, and effective implementation guidance for NASA challenges as a whole, including processes for NASA Headquarters' awareness of challenge activities across the Agency, and to ensure that NASA's challenge activities are non-duplicative and pursued in a consistent and efficient manner.
+(4) To develop and maintain Agency-level strategy, best practices, and effective implementation guidance for challenges, prize competitions, and crowdsourcing activities; to inform NASA's civil servant and contractor workforce about these methodologies' utility to advance NASA's mission;, to ensure NASA Headquarters' awareness of their use across the Agency;, and to ensure that these activities are pursued in an efficient, and appropriate manner.

 a.
-This NPD applies to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to JPL (a Federally Funded Research and Development Center), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This NPD applies to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

-b.
-This policy does not apply to Grand Challenges.
-However, where individual challenges (prize competitions or crowdsourcing activities)contribute to a Grand Challenge, those individual activities are covered by this policy.
+d.
+This NPD does not apply to grand challenges.
+However, where individual challenges, prize competitions, or crowdsourcing activities contribute to a grand challenge, those individual activities are covered by this policy.

-c.
+f.
 In this NPD, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
-The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are or is" denote descriptive material.
+The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are" or "is" denote descriptive material.

 a.
 Stevenson Wydler Act, 15 U.S.C. § 3701, et seq.